purishd/Entra-id-proofing/README.md

 | Identity Proofing Made Easy|This doc will help customers set up Identity Proofing application which is often required by their helpdesk teams while verifying people when they call helpdesk with any request.               |purishd|

 # Disclaimer
+Please note that we are aware of security risks pertaining to use of single use one-time codes.
+However, the one-time code used in this solution is not tied to any authentication service as such, hence unusable for any sort of attack.
+A term IPC (Identity Proofing Code) is being used which is similar to well known One time password(OTP).

-The purpose of this is to show a way to leverage the low code approach to build something quicker.
+The purpose of this is to show a way to leverage the low code approach to build a quicker Identity Proofing solution.
 This solution is currently a Minimum Viable Product (MVP) that one can leverage, extend it and build something of their own.
 The documentation will evolve as we build more scenarios into it as we have more ideas waiting to be built into this solution.
 Few scenarios that we are looking to build further into this are:

-1. Share TAP(Temporary Access Pass) with end users for Identity Proofing.
+1. Share TAP(Temporary Access Pass) with end users post Identity Proofing.
 2. Use the reverse flow to do Identity Proofing when helpdesk initiates a call to the end user.
 3. A few more as we learn.

 # Problem Statement
 Often customer's end users call their helpdesk team to fix any issue for them such us updating their user profile, password reset etc. The helpdesk team needs to verify the users.
 For that purpose, they ask the end users some of their personal information such as DOB, drivers license, employee ID etc. to confirm the user's Identity.
 This is an Identity Proofing scenario that need not rely on personal information necessarily but something super simple.
-If something as simple as sending an OTP to the calling user on their mobile and asking them to verify the same back with the helpdesk could be a potential solution, then the help desk don't need to necessarily delve into user's personal information.
+If something as simple as sending an Identity Proofing Code (IPC) to the calling user on their mobile and asking them to verify the same back with the helpdesk could be a potential solution, then the help desk don't need to necessarily delve into user's personal information.

 # Solution

-Build a super simple application that will generate OTP and send it to the user.
+Build a super simple application that will generate Identity Proofing Code (IPC) and send it to the user.
 Helpdesk can verify the user by requesting them for the same OTP.

 Watch the video below to understand the high level flow.